nzhussup/RecommenderBackend/README.md

 # Recommender Backend Project

 This is a backend project as an extension for a [Clustering-Based-SVDpp algorithm](https://github.com/nzhussup/Clustering-Based-SVDpp).
-In this project I implement my knowledge in code packaging, API development, microservices, containerization, container orchestration and CI/CD
+In this project I implement my knowledge in code packaging, API development, API security, microservices, containerization, container orchestration and CI/CD

 ## Technologies Used